rgilgeous19/School_District_Analysis/README.md

  - _How does replacing the ninth-grade scores affect the following:_

       - Math and reading scores by grade increased from 65.07% to 90.63%.
-      - Scores by school spending
+      - Scores by school spending did not change.
-      - Scores by school size
+      - Scores by school size did not change.
-      - Scores by school type
+      - Scores by school type did not change.

+## Summary
+  In the updated School District Analysis, Thomas went returned to being one of the top performing high schools, and the grades for Thomas' High School 9th grade math and reading scores were changed to "nan".
+The scores by school type, school size and school spending did not change.
+Updating this analysis also allows the School Board to get a clearer picture of the pefermonce of schools across the district and school levels.